sidneyd3vries/plnnr/PROCESS.md

 # Day 7
 API key stopped working so I had to spend 2 hours fixing it.
 Linked views to make a query.
 Data is being retrieved but due the 2 hours wasted the data is not yet processed and out in to the map.

+# Day 8
+Changed api after finding out manually asking for data was too much work.
+New query gives more information so I can do more.
+Started working on sending places to firebase, but the change in query for the api made this stop working so I am now rewriting it.
+Also started with overflow menu's and a small start with the design of the app.